 - Storage limitations.
 Some platforms limit your video storage size or the number of GB you can upload per week.

-Another option is to host videos on your own server.
+Another option is to host videos on your own private server.
 This gives you more control, and keeps people on your site, but there are still a few drawbacks:

 - Bandwidth consumption.
 Bandwidth is the amount of data transferred between your site and your users.
 Some hosts include a set amount of bandwidth you can use each month.
 Since video files are usually large (compared to, say, images) they use up more bandwidth.
 If you have a 15MB video on your homepage, and your website gets 1,000 visits per month, then that video will use 1,000 x 15MB of bandwidth: 15,000 MB.
 This can quickly get out of hand, and upgrading your hosting plan becomes expensive.